belvoirwriting/parsa-hugo/exampleSite/content/about.md

 ---
 ### Hello, I’m **Jules**

-Our dogs bring us so much happiness, unconditional love and joyful waggy tails so it's only right that we make sure they feel appreciated in return.

-I offer a tailored dog walking and day care service to meet your dog's individual needs.
+I am an independent dog walker in the Vale Of Belvoir.
+I also offer day care, over night stays and pop in visits,  tailored to meet your dog's individual needs.